FreeBSD manual

 entry_name_1.

-Total compiled entries cannot exceed 4096 bytes.
-The name field cannot
+Total compiled entries cannot exceed 4096 bytes in the legacy storage

-exceed 512 bytes.
-Terminal names exceeding the maximum alias length
+cannot exceed 512 bytes.
+Terminal names exceeding the maximum alias

-(32 characters on systems with long filenames, 14 characters otherwise)
+length (32 characters on systems with long filenames, 14 characters

-will be truncated to the maximum alias length and a warning message
+otherwise) will be truncated to the maximum alias length and a warning

 HISTORY